Start9Labs/service-pipeline/README.md

 ### Dependencies - Required
 - [Docker](https://docs.docker.com/get-docker/)
-    - Docker is currently the only supported containerization method for embassyOS.
+    - Docker is currently the only supported containerization method for StartOS.
 This declares the necessary environment and building stages for your package to run.
 Install the desktop GUI or via the command line:
     ```
     curl -fsSL https://get.docker.com -o- | bash
     sudo usermod -aG docker "$USER"